Pharmacy Technician duties in the inpatient area may include:

 This position may be underfilled at a lower classification depending on the qualifications of the selected candidate.

-Upon applying for this position, you will be sent an invitation within two business days to complete an online pre-employment assessment.
-To ensure you receive this invitation, please add "HR-Recruitment@med.umich.edu" as a secure email sender to your Contacts.
-Applicants who have completed the assessment will be considered viable candidates for this position.
-(Please note: If you have already completed the assessment once, you will not be asked to complete it again.)
+Upon applying for this position, you will be sent an invitation within two business days to complete an online pre-empoyment assessment.
+To ensure you receive this invitation, please add HR-Recruitment@med.umich.edu as a secure email sender in your Contacts.
+Applicants who have completed the assesment will be considered viable candidates for this position.
+(Please note, if you have previously completed the assessment, you will not receive email/be asked to completed it again.)

 University of Michigan Health System conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.